 During those years, Canon Crean also found time to study for a Diploma in Religious Education at Mount Oliver Institute of Education in Dundalk (1987) and undertake Sabbatical Studies at Weston School of Theology in Boston (1998-1999).
 He also became the Founder Director of Radio Kerry (Director 1990-2012), representing Ardfert Christian Media Trust, a joint shareholding by the Catholic Church and the Church of Ireland.

 He served as well for two years as Chairperson of ARENA (Adult Religious Education National Association).
 Canon Crean’s experience has been enriched by his pastoral assignments.
-Following curacy duties in Glenbeigh (1980-1983) and Killorglin (1996-1998), he has served as Parish Priest in Castlegregory/Cloghane (1999-2006) and in Cahersiveen from 2006 to the present day.
+Following curacy duties in Glenbeigh (1980-1983) and Killorglin (1996-1998), he has served as Parish Priest in Castlegregory/Cloghane (1999-2006) and in Cahersiveen (2006-2012).
 He was on the national executive of the National Conference of Priests of Ireland for three years in the 1980s.
 Well rooted in the spiritual heritage of his native Kerry, he is committed to dialogue between faith and modern culture.